-Section Verification Items Required at Materials to R view Level of Professional Judgment Verification Review Guidelines --- --
+Section of MFP Verification Items Required at Materials to Review Level of Professional Judgment and Verification Review Guidelines 5.4.3 Quantification of Secondary Effects All Verifications 1.
+The project's secondary effects calculations must be checked for completeness and accuracy 2.
+Record of average volume of timber (historic and Very Low Verification is complete if: • verifier confirms Forest Owner used the Reserve's CMW and the Reserve's secondary effects calculation tool. • the input data are current and consistent with the leakage risk factor calculated using the methodology from Section 5.4.3. • verifier confirms values match those presented to SEMARNAT and are aligned with the volume of timber for the Activity Area.

-5.4.3 1.
-Quantification of Secondary Effects All Verifications The project's secondary effects calculations must be checked for completeness and accuracy Record of average volume of timber (historic and current) provided to INAB Very Low Verification is complete if: verifier confirms Forest Owner used the Reserve's CMW and the Reserve's secondary effects calculation tool. the input data are current and consistent with the leakage risk factor calculated using the methodology from Section 5.4.3. verifier confirms values match those presented to INAB and are aligned with the volume of timber for the Activity Area. verifier confirms the use of whole tree volumes for the calculation of harvested wood products, either through annual reports to INAB or the methodology presented in Section 5.4.3.1. verifier is satisfied with the mathematical calculations. ------- -- ---------------------- -- ---------- --
+current) provided to SEMARNAT verifier confirms the use of whole tree volumes for the calculation of harvested wood products, either through annual reports to SEMARNAT or the methodology presented in Section 5.4.3.1. verifier is satisfied with the mathematical calculations.